AJWest22/MS4/README.md

 ### **Forms**

-- There are several forms on this site: A login form, a signup form, a contact form, a add review form, and a edit review form.
+- There are several forms on this site: A login form, a signup form, a contact form, a profile form, a add review form, and a edit review form.

   - The Login Form: